olehmisar/haxilium/README.md

 To add a command, decorate a method with `Command(names: string|string[])` decorator.
 The method must accept two parameters:

-- `player: Player` - player who executes the command
+- `player: Player` - a player who executes the command
 - `args: string[]` - an array of arguments

 Example: